Export WooCommerce Orders Migration

 If you select this option, you can either

-- Directly export the orders by clicking on Export on the same page.
+• Export orders directly by clicking Export on the same page.

 From there, you can fine-tune your export by applying filters, selecting specific fields, customizing column mapping, or defining batch export settings.
 This feature gives you the convenience of starting with a quick setup while still retaining access to advanced customization options when needed.